Hekkta/Liar-s-Dice-self-learning/README.md

 I let the program learn from 100 million games which took about 1.5 hours and then had it play another million while keeping tally of the wins.

-The player who went second had an advantage of about 1%, so it was a close call as suspected.
+The player who went second had an advantage of about 1%, so it was a close call in the end.